 The median household income is one of the best indicators of how the economy in a region is behaving.
-This indicator, compared with the cost of living will also help infer how the spending patterns of families and individuals will be on basic goods and services, considering that the type of expenses will depend on the income available.
+This indicator, compared with the costs of living, will also help infer how the spending patterns of families and individuals will be on basic goods and services, considering that the type of expenses will depend on the income available.
 This will inevitably include the type of mode selected for different travel purposes for each household.

-Puerto Rico's median household income has been increasing, from \$19,606 in 2016 to \$21,967 in 2021, as shown in Figure 2.16.
-The increase in median household income is a good economic indicator for the Island and for each region, as households are now able to spend more in goods and services.
+Puerto Rico's median household income has been increasing, from \$19,606 in 2016 to \$21,967 in 2021.
+The increase in median household income is a good economic indicator for the Island, as households are now able to spend more in goods and services.
 Nevertheless, this indicator should be analysed with caution and compared to the cost of living in a particular region to verify if people's purchasing capacity has effectively increased.